mcclurejt/ethereal-case-study/README.md

 #### Funding Rates by Market

 ![Funding Rates By Market](./images/funding_rates_by_market.png)

+Matplotlib was giving me a tough time with this one, apologies for the poor formatting

 ### 3. Any thoughts on how to expose this data - especially if you’d like to expose this to data analysts and create a data pipeline?
 What kind of setup would you have in mind for such a usecase?